Lawson-Woodward/Vuzix_Blade_2_Video_App/README.md

 This app works on Vuzix's Blade 2 Smart Glasses...
 This app is downloadable, and will prompt for video recording.
 After recording, the video will be sent into the Blade 2's storage under 'This PC\Blade 2\Internal shared storage\DCIM\video_encoder'.
 ***Files could corrupt if opened inside of the Blade 2's storage, so move them to your device's storage first.
+There is also OpenCV integration.